0xEigenLabs/eigen-zkvm/README.md

 ```
 zkit setup -p 13 -s setup_2^13.key
 ```
-For power in range 20 to 26, you can download directly from [universal-setup hub](https://universal-setup.ams3.digitaloceanspaces.com).
+For the power from 20 to 26, you can download directly from [universal-setup hub](https://universal-setup.ams3.digitaloceanspaces.com).

 * Single proof